eathieniti/ULL/README.md

 # ULL - Evaluating Word Embeddings

-Evaluates three word embeddings BoW2, BoW5 and Deps obtained with Skip-Gram using different contexts.
+Evaluates three word embeddings BoW2, BoW5 and DEPS obtained with Skip-Gram using different contexts.
 The goal of this repository is to be used as demos for comparing the three embeddings.

 ## Examples